-The combination of carbetapentane and guaifenesin is used to treat stuffy nose, cough, and chest congestion caused by the common cold or flu.
+Carbetapentane and guaifenesin is a combination medicine used to treat stuffy nose, cough, and chest congestion caused by the common cold or flu.

-Carbetapentane and guaifenesin may also be used for other purposes not listed in this medication guide.
+Carbetapentane and guaifenesin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of carbetapentane and guaifenesin?